victorporof/Tilt/README.md

 #### [Development Blog](http://blog.mozilla.com/tilt/)
 #### [Tilt Project Page](https://wiki.mozilla.org/Tilt_Project_Page)

+### Firefox integration
+Tilt is currently implemented natively in Firefox starting with version 11, part of the Developer Tools -> Inspector.
+You can track the development in the [mozilla-central branch](https://github.com/victorporof/Tilt/tree/mozilla-central).
+If you have a Bugzilla account, [here are all the known bugs and features](https://bugzilla.mozilla.org/buglist.cgi?cmdtype=runnamed&namedcmd=tilt&list_id=1947264) we're working on - you're welcome to file new requests in there or even help out if you want to!

+Take a look at [Firefox Aurora](http://www.mozilla.org/en-US/firefox/channel/) or [Firefox Nightly](http://nightly.mozilla.org/) to try out the new and improved Tilt!

+### Help
+If you have any questions, ping anyone on IRC in `#devtools` or `#tilt` on [irc.mozilla.org](irc://irc.mozilla.org).

 ### Installation
 In the bin folder you will find the latest [Tilt.xpi](https://github.com/victorporof/Tilt/raw/master/bin/Tilt.xpi) extension build.
 Download, then drag and drop it to Firefox.
 After the installation is complete, restart, and open the extension using `Ctrl+Shift+M` (or `Cmd+Shift+M` if you're on a mac), or find it inside the Tools menu.
 Close it at any time with the `Esc` key.